scalefunder/scalefunder_python/README.md

 you may want to store a human readable message from the payment provider, or a result code.
 In order to do that, simply add that parameter to the ScaleFunder notify object before passing it along.
 See the code example below:

+Please Note: Do not call notify unless the transaction is successful.
+ScaleFunder assumes that errors in transaction processing are handled by the client.

 ```python
     oNotify = ScaleFunderNotify()